What is today’s Wordle? June 6 hints

 If you’re still trying to save your streak, then don’t scroll down yet, maybe some hints will send you on your way.

-Today’s word starts with the letter G and ends with the letter M.
+Today’s word starts with the letter F and ends with the letter D.

 It has one vowel, but it is repeated.